-Upon further analysis of the Medicaid DSH statute, 42 U.S.C. §1396r-4, the Board finds language that persuades it that the term "medical assistance under a state plan approved under [Title] XIX" excludes days funded by only the state and charity care days even though those days may be counted for Medicaid DSH purposes.
+Upon further analysis of the Medicaid DSH statute, 42 U.S.C. §1396r-4, the Board finds language that persuades it that the term "medical assistance under a State plan approved under [Title] XIX" excludes days funded only by the state and charity care days even though those days may be counted for Medicaid DSH purposes.